chef-boneyard/sqitch/README.md

 ### Cookbooks

 - perl
-- build-essential
+- build-essential 5+

 ## Usage

-In general, you should just use the `sqitch` LWRP (it will automatically include the recipe that installs Sqitch, so you don't need to worry about that).
+In general, you should just use the `sqitch` resource (it will automatically include the recipe that installs Sqitch, so you don't need to worry about that).

 For example, to deploy version 2.0.0 of the `myface` schema, you could do: